kalken/ezbootstrap/README.md

 * Everything should be written i functions (e.g if you run the script without calling a function nothing should happen)
 * Separate workflow functions that define exactly what to do in what stage
-* Keep the installation of packages in the main function, and use the functions to configure services, or making files
+* Keep the installation of packages in the workflow functions, and use the functions to configure services, or making files
 * For customizing a file, use the filename path as the name for the function.
 Doing this then calling $FUNCNAME inside the function will generate a string to the file, which can be used when working with the file
 * Write chroot.sh so it can be run multiple times.
 Using restore function (to always keep the original file) should make this relativly easy